 Last, but not least, a ketogenic diet for endurance athletes prevents bonking.
 Even very lean athletes have virtually an unlimited reserve of fat calories.
 We can only store 1600-2000 calories of carbohydrates.
 We store carbohydrates in the form of glycogen.
 If an athlete train becomes dependent on glycogen and unable to use ketones for fuel, the athlete will bonk.
 You have seen what happens when someone bonks…it isn’t pretty.
 Using fat as your primary source of fuel makes an athlete “bonk-proof”.

 Performance Advantages of a Ketogenic Diet

 We discussed earlier why we want to burn ketones as the primary source of fuel.
-Having 40,000+ calories of fuel on board during an endurance event is pretty handy.
+Having 40,000+ calories of fuel onboard during an endurance event is pretty handy.
 Yet there are still critiques of the ketogenic diet that say it is all well and good that you can go for miles and miles, but can you go fast?
-Some athletes are concerned that they are not going to be able to do high intensity work without consuming large qualities of carbohydrates.
+Some athletes are concerned that they are not going to be able to do high-intensity work without consuming large qualities of carbohydrates.
 The recent study Rethinking the role of fat oxidation: substrate utilization during high-intensity interval training in well-trained and recreationally trained runners study should put their fears to rest.
-The study highlights the performance differences between high performing and recreational athletes.
-The primary difference in performance is their rate of fat oxidation.
+The study highlights the performance differences between high-performing and recreational athletes.
+The primary difference in performance is the rate of fat oxidation.

 Adapting to a keto diet